 How To Create a Cartoon Avatar from a Photo

 Many social media websites allow their users to create avatars, cartoon-like images of the person or user.
-Avatars are in wide use on all sorts of websites, from Facebook to Bitmoji and back again.
-Not every social media site supports avatars, but many do, and lots of people enjoy making new avatars for their various social media platforms.
-One creative way to tweak your avatar is to create a cartoon image of yourself based on a photograph (or even created without a photograph).
+Avatars are in wide use on all sorts of websites, including Facebook and Bitmoji.
+Your online cartoon counterpart can go on loads of adventures across a variety of sites, and lots of people enjoy making new avatars for their various social media platforms.
+Through a variety of online platforms, you can create your own cartoon self with or without a photograph.
 Creating a cartoon avatar is very easy, and you can do it with free software and websites found online.
 In this article I’ll show you the basics of creating a cartoon avatar for yourself, both from a photograph and “from scratch”.

 - Creating a Cartoon New You With an App